bdureau/AltiDuo/README.md

 <img src="/pictures/altiDuo_kit.jpg" width="49%">

 # Building the code
+You will need to download the Arduino ide from the [Arduino web site](https://www.arduino.cc/).
+You have to load the Arduino Uno boot loader to your ATmega328 micro controller.
-You will need to download the Arduino ide from the [Arduino web site](https://www.arduino.cc/) To compile it you need to choose the Arduino Uno board
+Make sure that you download the support library for the BMP085 sensor and copy them to the Arduino library folder.
+To compile it you need to choose the Arduino Uno board and the correct USB port.
+You will need to use a USB/TTL adapter to connect the altimeter to your computer, refer to the documentation.